Register a death

 The information in this document will be regularly updated in line with the latest government advice.

 Our out of hours on call service is for the issue of burial certificates required for a funeral that is to take place within 24 hours.
-The service is available on Saturdays, Sundays and Bank Holidays between 9am and 12 noon.
+The service is available on Saturdays and Sundays between 9am and 10am and on Bank Holidays between 9am and 11am.
 Please contact us on 020 7641 1310 between these hours.